 - Use the Keyboard shortcut (Control + B + I).
 This will make the selected text bold and italicized.
 Copy this selected text using the (Control + C); this copies everything in Word, text, and formatting.

-- Now, select some other portion of (plain) text in your document and click on the Format Painter command.
+- Select some other portion of (plain) text in your document and click on the Format Painter command.
 And voila, the formatting (alone) gets copied!

-This is especially useful when formatting long documents with complex styles; you don’t have to repeat your special formatting needs across pages of a document.
+This is especially useful when formatting long documents with complex styles; you don’t have to repeat your special formatting needs across document pages.
 Capture them through the copy command and then “paste” them all over using the Format Painter command!

 -